XVIII Airborne Corps honors the Battle of Mogadishu

 |0

-This work, XVIII Airborne Corps honors the Battle of Mogadishu, by PFC Darius Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, XVIII Airborne Corps honors the Battle of Mogadishu [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.